newleaders/thincloud-resque/README.md

 The Thincloud::Resque engine:

-* Manages all the Resque (and Redis) dependencies for your application
+* Manages all of the Resque (and Redis) dependencies for your application
 * Initializes the Redis connection and namespace for Resque
 * Configures the Resque Front End to use HTTP Basic authentication at `/admin/resque`
 * Optionally configures `resque_mailer`